Talkamatic/dialogue-domain-descriptions/docs/APIs/http_frontend.md

 When the client has user input on a semantic format, as a user move, it should issue the `semantic_input` request.

 Semantic in this case means that the user input does not need to be interpreted; the user move is already known.
 This is useful when an external natural language understanding (NLU) component has already interpreted the input; when the user presses a button in a GUI; or for instance when the user makes a gesture which is interpreted as a user move.

-The semantic format is different for each of the supported user moves.
-See [the move object section](#move-object) for examples.

 **Request**